shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <h4 class="fragment green">Result: 2</h4>
     <aside class="notes">
         <b>If we expend this reduce idea with an array of actions, we get the idea of what Redux does internaly.</b>
-        <b>In this case we are going to increment or decrement a counter by passing actions to a reducer.</b>
+        <b>In this case we are going to increment or decrement a counter by passing actions to a reducer. <br/>What is the return value here?
+2</b>
     </aside>
 </section>